-Nearly 1 in 8 Coloradans struggle to make ends meet and put food on the table, whether due to a job loss, health issue, minimum-wage job or misfortune.
-It’s estimated that about 1 in 5 kids and 1 in 8 Colorado seniors don’t know when or where they will get their next meal.
+More than 1 in 10 Coloradans struggle to make ends meet and put food on the table, whether due to a job loss, health issue, minimum-wage job or misfortune.
+It’s estimated that about 1 in 6 kids and 1 in 10 Colorado seniors don’t know when or where they will get their next meal.

 Hunger affects too many in our great state, and you may have family members, neighbors, co-workers and friends who don’t always have enough money to buy food.
 On a tight budget, people often have to choose between paying rent and heat instead of buying food.
 They may have to turn to already-strained charitable and faith-based groups distributing emergency food, just to make ends meet.

 Fortunately, resources like food stamps, federally known as the Supplemental Nutrition Assistance Program or SNAP, exist to increase all Coloradans access to food.
 It enables eligible households to pay for groceries, literally putting food on the table; providing the fuel needed for better, healthier lives and stronger, thriving communities.

 According to the USDA, nearly half of eligible Colorado households do not participate, meaning thousands continue to struggle to purchase groceries.
 Colorado’s low participation also has economic implications—federal dollars are not being claimed and utilized to support the state’s economic health.

 Read more hunger and poverty facts for Colorado.

 What is Hunger Free Colorado doing?